 Thermal imaging technology is expensive.
-Some more advanced thermal optics can push five figures, and you definitely won’t find one priced under $1000.
+Advanced thermal optics can push five figures, and you definitely won’t find one priced under $1000.

-While that may seem expensive, the price has dropped considerably in just a few short years.
-As the technology becomes more mainstream, we should expect to see these devices become much more affordable.
-In the meantime, be prepared to budget thousand dollars for a quality thermal scope.
+While that may seem pricey, the cost has dropped considerably in just a few short years.
+As the technology becomes mainstream, we should expect to see these devices become more affordable.
+In the meantime, be prepared to budget at least a thousand dollars for a thermal scope.

 Size and Weight

 Modern thermal scopes carry a ton of internal technology, so it should come as no surprise that they generally weigh more than a traditional scope.
 If you need to lug your rifle (and a mounted optic) long distances over rough terrain or through dense woods, the size and weight of your thermal optic becomes a serious consideration.

-Some thermal models are more compact and weigh less than others, which is a major asset when hiking miles through the wilderness or trying to balance your rifle for those difficult off-hand shots.
+Some thermal models are more compact and weigh less than others, which is a major asset when hiking miles through the wilderness or trying to balance your rifle for difficult off-hand shots.

 A reticle is the pattern of fine lines and markings inside a scope that help you aim accurately.
 Reticle designs range from simple crosshairs and center dots to elaborate MIL-Dot configurations.

-Many high-end thermal scopes have several pre-programmed reticles, so you can easily choose a design that fits your personal preferences or best suits the shooting task at hand.
+Many high-end thermal scopes have several pre-programmed reticles, so you can choose a design that fits your personal preferences or best suits the shooting task at hand.

 Some scopes only have a single reticle or none at all.
-Whether you need a thermal scope for tactical shooting or hunting nocturnal predators, before settling on an optic, be sure the reticle is appropriate for your shooting needs.
+Whether you need a thermal scope for tactical shooting or hunting nocturnal predators, be sure the reticle is appropriate for your shooting needs.

-Some thermal scopes have no magnification, while others may offer up to 16x or more.
+Some thermal scopes have no magnification.
+Others may offer up to 16x or more.
 The level of magnification you need depends on your shooting pursuits.

 The magnification on a thermal scope will be either optical or digital.